 Confusion about calorie intakes is probably one of the first weight loss problems people experience.
 They aren’t sure if they’re eating too much or too little.
 Calorie calculators and fitness apps all suggest a different number, so who’s right?
 The following are 4 ways to determine your intake, ordered from least accurate to most accurate.

 - 10-12 times your body weight in pounds.
-Use the higher number if your body fat is lower than average.
+Start with the higher number and come down only if necessary.

 How Do I Get Rid of the Fat From ____ (insert body part)